 It appears intended for computer manufacturers to preinstall these codecs on their PCs.
 However, there’s nothing stopping anyone from installing these codecs on their systems—you just have to follow the direct link to find them.

-The above link works in the USA.
+The original link mentioned above works in the USA.
 We’ve received some reports that it may not work in other countries.
 Like other app stores, the Microsoft Store has different software listings in different regions.
 It may be different in other countries.
 In the past, we advised trying this link outside the USA, but it no longer appears functional, either.

 By the way, you can also install support for the High Efficiency Image Format (HEIF) from the Store.
 Just download the HEIF Image Extensions package.
 This image format is becoming more popular, too—iPhones now take photos in HEIF by default.
 The HEIF package is free for everyone without any pricing shenanigans.

 The Microsoft Store will automatically install security updates for these codecs just like it installs updates for other included apps.